fenago/ansible-course/md/Lab_4.md

   become: true

   tasks:
-  - name: Patch CentOS systems
+  - name: Patch Ubuntu systems
-    yum:
+    apt:
-      name: httpd
+      name: apache2
       state: latest
-    when: ansible_facts['distribution'] == "CentOS"
+    when: ansible_facts['distribution'] == "Ubuntu"
 ```

-Now, when we run this task, if your test system(s) are CentOS-based (and
+Now, when we run this task, if your test system(s) are Ubuntu-based (and
 mine are), you should see output similar to the following:

 ```